micbay/RaceTimerAndController/README.md

 <br>

 # **The Pause Button**
-A pause button is included in this project to provide a means to temporarily suspend a race in progress and either quite, or restart when racers are ready to proceed.
+A pause button is included in this project to provide a means to temporarily suspend a race in progress and either quit, or restart when racers are ready to proceed.
 - Pressing the pause button the first time will put the race into the `Paused` state.
 - Pressing the pause button a second time will return the race from the `Paused` state to the `Race` state.
 - Pressing the aterisk `*` key while in the `Paused` state will end the race and return the program to the `Menu` state.